TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * T4B acceptor is changed: quote updates are made based on 263 tag value instead of tag 265 (was used before).
 * DispMaxVolume column is removed from TSV output exported file of NOP limit rules.
 * The option to reset Aggregation mode filter is added to filtes of hub symbols.
+* The B-book accounts are removed from list of accounts in orders filter.

 ## Version 2025.10.30.903 (30 November, 2025)